sivacoumar-delage/AZ-203/Labs/Develop Azure Platform as a Service Compute Solutions/Implement Azure functions/4 - Implement Azure Durable Functions.md

 </details>

-## Lab 5: Replace a timer trigger with the Monitoring pattern
+## Lab 5: Replace a timer trigger with the Monitor pattern

 - Monitors run on intervals, not schedules: a timer trigger runs every hour; a monitor waits one hour between actions.
 A monitor's actions will not overlap unless specified, which can be important for long-running tasks.
 - Monitors can have dynamic intervals: the wait time can change based on some condition.